History of Ford Motor Company: Ford Pinto

-In September 1971 the Ford Motor Company launched the subcompact Pinto for the North American market.
+In September 1971, the Ford Motor Company launched the subcompact Pinto for the North American market.
 The car's fuel tank integrity is alleged to have been substandard for the time, making the car inordinately susceptible to fuel tank ruptures in rear impact collisions.
 An article published in Mother Jones contributed to a public controversy by saying that Ford knowingly released a design that would result in hundreds of deaths as well as calculating that it was cheaper to fight injury claims in court than make changes to the Pinto's fuel system.
 Public outcry related to the controversy and the Mother Jones article created political pressure on the National Highway Traffic Safety Administration which initialed an investigation.
 The result of the investigation was the issuing a determination that the Pinto and related Mercury Bobcat were defective.
 This resulted in Ford recalling 1.5 million Pintos and Bobcats, the largest automotive recall to date.
 Two notable legal cases, Grimshaw v.
 Ford Motor Company and State of Indiana v.
-Ford Motor Company are the result of accident related fuel system fires.
+Ford Motor Company, are the result of accident related fuel system fires.
 The Grimshaw jury awarded the plaintiffs $127 million, the largest product liability and negligence award in history at that time; the trial judge reduced the jury award to $3.5 million.
 Indiana v.
 Ford was the first time a corporation indicted on criminal charges for a defective product, the Ford Pinto, and the first corporation charged with reckless homicide.
 The case resulted in a not guilty verdict.
 Subsequent research has discredited early fatality figures and indicate the Pinto's overall fire safety record was typical for subcompacts of the time.

+Apartheid

+In 2002, Ford (along with other multinational corporations) was sued by a group of South Africans represented by the Khulumani Support Group.
+The plaintiffs alleged that the company provided vehicles to the South African security forces during the Apartheid.
+The lawsuit was dismissed in 2014 because the company could not be held liable for the actions of its South African subsidiary.